 We’re still doing our best to get excited for this year’s Halloween.
-Even if we can’t go out to a costume party where everyone makes a fool of themselves, we can still have fun online or at work.
-Nurses are full of shocking, unbelievable stories, so we decided to ask the subscribers of our Facebook page Funny Nurses if they have any scary stories to share.
+Even if we can’t go out to a costume party where everyone makes a fool of themselves, we can still have fun online or at work wearing our Halloween scrubs.
+Nurses are full of shocking, unbelievably creepy stories, so we decided to ask the subscribers of our Facebook page Funny Nurses if they have any scary tales to share.

 The Man in the Black Hat